armory/dinghy/README.md

 How it might work:
 - GitHub webhooks are sent off when either the templates or the definitions are modified.
 - Templates should be versioned by hash when they are used.
 - Dinghy will keep a dependency graph of downstream templates.
-When a dependency is modified, the pipeline definition will be rebuilt and re-posted to Spinnaker.
+When a dependency is modified, the pipeline definition will be rebuilt and re-posted to Spinnaker. (sound familiar? haha)